aoi2blue/aoi2blue.github.io/faq_en.md

 # FAQ

+## Does total defeat include private job
+No. Not include private job.

 ## Does toal defeat correct
 Salmdroid app can not get data for all past worked job.
 So, calculate based on gotten and saved data.